MaxineslyMa/MaxineslyMa.github.io/_pages/about.md

   - /about.html
 ---

 Jianghong Ma is an Associate Professor and Ph.D.
 Supervisor at Harbin Institute of Technology, Shenzhen.
-He is a member of the Big Data Technology Research Center and a Shenzhen High-Level Overseas Talent (Category C).
-He obtained his Ph.D. from City University of Hong Kong in 2018 and continued his postdoctoral research there from November 2018 to February 2021.
-In March 2021, he joined Harbin Institute of Technology, Shenzhen.
+She is recognized as a Category C High-Level Overseas Talent in Shenzhen.
+She obtained her Ph.D. from City University of Hong Kong in 2018 and continued her postdoctoral research there from November 2018 to February 2021.
+In March 2021, she joined Harbin Institute of Technology, Shenzhen.

 **<font size=5>Selected Publications (Journal)</font>**